 Franziska Schreiber is a Project Manager and expert in urban development at adelphi.
 Over the past four years, she has implemented various national and international projects with the aim to influence and actively shape urban transformation together with cities.
-In this regard, Franziska works to create future visions for the cities of tomorrow.
-For instance, she is researching new approaches for urban development which are targeted to public interest and welfare, and supporting communities with the development of their local urban transformations.
-As such, she links her research expertise with a broad and often unconventional mix of methods in providing practical policy advice.
+In this regard, Franziska works to create future visions for the cities of tomorrow by researching new approaches for urban development targeted to public interest and welfare, and supporting cities with the development of their local transformation pathways.
+As such, she links her research expertise both with a broad and often unconventional mix of methods as well as with practical policy advice.

 Franziska Schreiber has gathered years of experience in the conception, coordination, and implementation of complex projects in the fields of research and policy advice.
 National and international clients have included Cities Alliance, UNESCO, German ministries, associations, and foundations.
-Additionally, Franziska is highly skilled in developing and moderating dialogues, transmitting knowledge to political decision makers, and has advanced skills qualitative and quantitative research methods.
+Additionally, Franziska is highly skilled in developing and moderating dialogues, transmitting knowledge to political decision makers, and has advanced skills in applying qualitative and quantitative research methods.
 She has worked in organisations located in Germany, Poland, the United Kingdom, and India.

 On behalf of the Federal Ministry of the Interior, Building, and Community (BMI), Franziska is currently generating recommendations for further developing Germany's National Urban Development Policy and the Leipzig Charta with the aim to incorporate global and European agendas and processes.
 In partnership with various German cities and stakeholders from research, policy, civil society and the the private sector, Franziska is examining how the National Urban Development Policy and urban planning at local level could include global developments and implement global goals.

 Additionally, she is developing visions for community living and social cohesion in cities.
 As part of this, Franziska is exploring new sensory methodologies for urban planning, which can emphasise and thus better serve the needs and wishes of the residents living in urban areas.